Nexosis/nexosis.github.io/_guides/Session.md

 #### Forecast

-* `dataSetName` - The name of the DataSet on whose data the session performs its calculations.
+* `dataSourceName` - The name of the data source on whose data the session performs its calculations.
-* `targetColumn` - The column in the DataSet that is the target of the calculation being performed.
-In the case of [Forecasting](forecast), this is column for which we want to generate predictions. * `startDate` - The start date of the session.
+* `targetColumn` - The column in the data source that is the target of the calculation being performed.
+In the case of [Forecasting](forecast), this is column for which we want to generate predictions.
+* `startDate` - The start date of the session.
 In Forecast sessions, this is the start of the forecast period.
 In Impact Analysis sessions, this is the start of the even whose impact is being calculated.
 * `endDate` - The end date of the session.
 * `resultInterval` *(optional)* - The date/time interval (e.g. Day, Hour) at which predictions should be generated.
 So, if `Hour` is specified for this parameter you will get a Result record for each hour between `startDate` and `endDate`.
 If unspecified, we'll generate predictions at a `Day` interval.
 * `callbackUrl` *(optional)* - The Webhook url that will receive updates when the Session status changes.
 Those updates will come in the form of an HTTP `POST` with a `JSON` body that's the same as the response shown in [Retrieving a Session](#retrievingSession).
 If you provide a callback url, your response will contain a header named Nexosis-Webhook-Token.
 You will receive this same header in the request message to your Webhook, which you can use to validate that the message came from Nexosis.
-* `columns` - A columns metadata object
+* `columns` - A columns metadata object.
+If your data source doesn't already have a column with the role of "timestamp", make sure to indicate which field should be used as the timestamp for this session.
+Data from your data source will be ordered and aggregated based on whatever column you specify as the timestamp for the session.

 #### Impact Analysis
 The same values as a forecast, with the addition of `eventName` - A label to put on the the thing whose impact we are trying to calculate.